jon-hanson/parsecj/README.md

 I.e. a `Parser<S, A>` is essentially a function from a `State<S>` to a `ConsumedT<S, A>`, where `S` is the input stream symbol type (usually `Character`), and `A` is the type of the value being parsed.
-For example, a parser which operates on character input and parses an integer would have type `Parser<Character, Integer>`.
+For example, a parser that operates on character input and parses an integer would have type `Parser<Character, Integer>`.

 The `apply` method contains the main machinery of the parser, and combinators use this method to compose parsers.